Abzraja/cryptocurrency-dashboard/documentation.md

 #### live-cs-chart.js
 This script uses the Trading View LightweightCharts library to create a candestick chart, using the fetch function to call and process a JSON API call to the local database.

-Selection boxes are created for the list of coins and the available time options (365 days, 30 days, 7 days).
+A selection box is created for the list of coins.

 After initialising the chart space, the script calls the main chart display function to present the initial chart.
-This uses fetch function to obtain the JSON file of data for the selected coin.
+This uses a fetch function to obtain the JSON file of data for the selected coin.
 This data is passed to the chart to be visualised.
-A supplementary function converts the time to a Unix timestamp and sets the visible range to the range selected by the user.

 Then, inside JavaScript we create new Websocket in order to fetch real time data from Binance.
 The JSON file is parsed using JavaScript parse function and the values are placed inside a library.
 Using update function, the fetched real time data updates the live chart.

+To ensure only one Websocket is open at a time, selecting a different coin to display results in the page reloading, with the script identifying and displaying the chosen coin from the URL.

 #### sum-trades.js
 This script uses the Plotly library to create a bar chart, using D3 to obtain and process a JSON API call to the local database.